-Previous works tackle open-world settings, with \textbf{MOPRHeus} \citep{ye2024morpheusmultimodalonearmedrobotassisted} focusing on human-in-the-loop long-horizon planning, introducing an anomaly detection mechanism to identify potential execution errors and update corresponding PDDL files to reflect changes in the world model. \textbf{InterPret} \citep{han2024interpretinteractivepredicatelearning} uses LLMs to enable robots to learn PDDL predicates and derive action schemas through interactive language feedback from non-expert users via Python perception APIs.
-Like other frameworks, \citet{mahdavi2024leveragingenvironmentinteractionautomated} uses environmental interactions for evaluation and verification, starting with the LLM defining candidate PDDL problem files and domain sets, which are then refined through iterative cycles using their novel Exploration Walk (EW) method. \citet{athalye2024predicate} introduces \textbf{pix2pred}, a framework that leverages VLMs to propose predicates and determine their truth values in demonstrations.
-By bridging raw sensor data with symbolic planning, it structures the invented predicates to generalize across complex, long-horizon tasks, enabling the conversion of image data into planner-compatible representations, such as those based on PDDL.
+For real-world grounding, \textbf{MORPHeus} \citep{ye2024morpheusmultimodalonearmedrobotassisted} focuses on human-in-the-loop long-horizon planning, introducing an anomaly detection mechanism to identify potential execution errors and update corresponding PDDL files to reflect changes in the world model. \textbf{InterPret} \citep{han2024interpretinteractivepredicatelearning} uses LLMs to enable robots to learn PDDL predicates and derive action schemas through interactive language feedback from non-expert users via Python perception APIs. \citet{mahdavi2024leveragingenvironmentinteractionautomated} uses environmental interactions for evaluation and verification, starting with the LLM defining candidate PDDL problem files and domain sets, which are then refined through iterative cycles using their novel Exploration Walk (EW) method.

-Instead of generating planning models to be used by external planners, \textbf{AgentGen} \citep{AgentGen} uses LLMs to synthesize diverse environments and planning tasks (in languages such as PDDL) and their corresponding NL descriptions, targeted for LLM-based agent training.
-The authors found that LLMs instruction tuned with this dataset achieved significant improvement in both in-domain and out-of-domain planning tasks.
-As an exploration, \citep{text2world} uses this dataset to run supervised fine-tuning with the \textit{LLaMA-3.1} models and found significant improvements in generating domain models--where larger models tend to benefit more from supervised fine-tuning.
+Instead of generating models for external planners, \textbf{AgentGen} \citep{AgentGen} uses LLMs to synthesize diverse PDDL tasks and NL descriptions for training LLM-based agents.
+Their work demonstrate that instruction-tuned models show significant gains in both in-domain and out-of-domain planning tasks. \citet{text2world} further fine-tune \textit{LLaMA-3.1} on this dataset, finding notable improvements in domain model generation, especially for larger models.